 This payment is called a Government Contribution.
-If you qualify, the Government Contribution will be paid each year until you reach the Qualifying Age (currently age 65).
-If you joined KiwiSaver before 1 July 2019, you will continue to qualify until you have been a member for 5 years.
+If you qualify, the Government Contribution will be paid each year until you reach the Qualifying Age or (if applicable) make a life-shortening congenital condition withdrawal.

 To qualify for the contribution:

 - you must be at least 18 years old. - New Zealand must be your principal place of residence.
 This means that you stay in New Zealand for most of the year.
 If you are a Government employee working outside of New Zealand, or if you work overseas as a volunteer or for certain charitable organisations, then the residency requirement may not apply.